Jellby/Pegamoid/README.md

 Issues with the "Transform" and "Texture" windows not appearing have also been reported in some PyQt 4 versions.
 It is unclear at the moment what is the reason for this.

+When running in KDE Plasma 5, some shortcuts may not work because KDE tries to be smart and overwrites them (see [here](https://stackoverflow.com/a/32711483/1538701) for example).
+To fix this, you can add to the ``~/.config/kdeglobals`` file:

+    [Development]
+    AutoCheckAccelerators=false